davish/davi.sh/src/content/reading/2026/culpability.md

 ---

-Who's at fault in a fatal accident involving a self-driving car? _Culpability_ investigates the abstract morality of the trolley problem while exploring the emotional fallout of the family at the center of the story.
+Who's at fault in a fatal accident involving a self-driving car? _Culpability_ investigates the abstract morality of the trolley problem while exploring the emotional fallout of the family who were the lucky survivors.

-_Culpability_ stays firmly rooted in the experience of the narrator Noah, a successful but run-of-the-mill lawyer at a Maryland law firm, his brilliant wife Lorelei, a digital ethicist at the top of her field, and their three teenage children.
+The book is firmly rooted in the experience of the narrator Noah, a successful but run-of-the-mill lawyer at a Maryland law firm, his brilliant wife Lorelei, a digital ethicist at the top of her field, and their three teenage children.
 It's a well-written, entertaining book about parenthood and coming of age that has almost as much to say about 21st-century privelege and the American Dream as it does about ethical algorithms and artificial intelligence.

-In short -- it was a great read, I thoroughly enjoyed it.
+In short: it was a great read, I thoroughly enjoyed it.
 You should pick it up!

-In my own media bubble I hear a lot about continuous self improvement, and three-letter acronyms like Artificial Superintelligence (ASI) and Universal Basic Income (UBI); forces that to might move nations.
-But Holsinger reminds us that we ought to give the same attention to how the systems we're enmeshing into our lives today will affect ourselves and our relationships to the people we care about most.
+In my own media bubble I hear a lot about three-letter acronyms like Artificial Superintelligence (ASI) and Universal Basic Income (UBI); forces that might move nations.
+But Holsinger reminds us that we ought to give the same attention -- if not more -- to how the systems we're integrating into our lives today will affect ourselves and our relationships to the people we care about most.

-Digital systems by design (and definition) are predicated on one and zero, absolute of truth and falsehood.
-On top of these simple rules, the emergent behavior of modern distributed systems can be so uninterpretable to most human understanding that the best our moral frameworks and legal systems can do is just throw up their hands and shrug their metaphorical shoulders.
+Digital systems by design (and definition) are predicated on one and zero: absolute truth and absolute falsehood.
+The emergent behavior of modern distributed systems on top of these simple rules can be so uninterpretable to most human understanding that the best our moral frameworks and legal systems can do is just throw up their hands and shrug their metaphorical shoulders.

-During the COVID vaccine rollout, a hospital system put blame on an algorithm for a blatantly unfair apportionment of vaccine resources that benefitted tenured medical faculty over residents on the front lines.
-LLMs and diffusion models are trained to mimic artists and authors and synthesize new works can be argued to fit in the bucket of fair use in our legal system while still _feeling_ wrong to many of us.
+During the COVID vaccine rollout, a hospital system put blame on an algorithm for a blatantly unfair apportionment of vaccine resources that benefitted tenured medical faculty over the residents on the front lines.
+LLMs and diffusion models are trained to mimic artists and authors and synthesize new works.
+This can be argued to fit in the bucket of fair use in our legal system while still _feeling wrong_ to many of us.
 Our system is built upon the assumption that mortal, moral humans are the progenitors and beneficiaries of intellectual property.
-The system had already started breaking down with The Walt Disney Company's hand on the scales, and generative AI makes its limitations even more apparent.
+Those assumptions had already started breaking down with The Walt Disney Company's hand on the scales, and generative AI makes its limitations even more apparent.

-_Culpability_ also dives in to the limits of our legal system, espeically as it intersects with power and privelege.
-Noah is a lawyer, as is his sister-in-law, and the story is set in front of the backdrop of the police investigation of the car crash.
-Law itself is a field that has tried to force human experience into discrete judgement for virtually all of recorded history.
-Machine code has voltage differentials giving way to ones and zeroes;
-neural networks have probabalistic predictions transformed into decisive output.
+_Culpability_ also touches on the limits of our legal system, espeically how it intersects with power and privelege.
+Noah is a lawyer and the story's backdrop is the the police investigation of the car crash.
+Law itself is a field that has tried to coerce human experience into discrete judgement for virtually all of recorded history.
+Machine code has voltage differentials giving way to ones and zeroes; neural networks have probabalistic predictions flattened into deterministic output.
 The legal system has judges and juries which give way to innocent and guilty verdicts.

 I'm reminded of a piece of art I saw at The Whitney in 2019.
-A 3D random walk generated by CAD software and cast into concrete which broke in half upon installation.
+3D random walks were generated by CAD software and cast into concrete.
+One of the pieces broke in half upon installation, where it stood for the length of the exhibition.
+Random walks have the simplest of rules, can create beautiful shapes, but they don't know about gravity.
 Algorithms follow defined rules that are encoded within them.
-But there's a reason we call AI algorithms "models" -- they are based on our own incomplete and imperfect assumptions about how the things we create will behave when they encounter the world that we inhabit.
+All digital systems are based on our own incomplete and imperfect assumptions about how the things we create will behave when they encounter the world that we inhabit.
+Even when deep learning systems start to pick out their own patterns in their training data, they're learning from the biases and imperfections of what we choose to include and what we choose to omit.

+People die in a car crash where a self-driving car is involved.
+Who's at fault?
+We get closer and closer to an answer throughout the story, but never quite reach it.